Thursday, October 30, 2008

 Christ has always given men direction toward God in all He did.
 Similar to the prefix ‘pro’, it means ‘in support of’ (like pro-life, for example).
 And it denotes an active, involved relationship is in place.

 Some try to take the word “pros” and apply a definition to it meaning “out of” or “away from”.
 They say the Logos is simply the spoken word of God Almighty, and it went out from Him from the beginning.
 This is demonstrably false.
-Unfortunately, here we only see the only word ‘pros’.
+Unfortunately, in the "against God" claim we only see the only word ‘pros’.
 But the phrase is actually “pros ton”.

 ‘Pros’ has 35 different English translations; almost all indicate movement toward someone or something.
 Now, notice some things about the phrase ‘pros ton’.
 The phrase ‘pros ton’ appears 13 times in the New Testament - 3 times it is translated “with”, 10 times “to”, “unto”, “toward”, and “against” (but to be against someone, you are still moving toward them).